How do DNA tests work?

 - amniotic fluid

-More recently, the fetus's DNA can be tested from the mother's blood during pregnancy as early as 8 weeks of the pregnancy, a paternity test can be done as well as a dtermination of the fetus' sex.
-The DNA Diagnostics Center DDC can test the maternal blood for the fetal DNA (NIPP=Noninvasive prenatal paternity test) and can compare it to the father's DNA to establish paternity.
+More recently, the fetus's DNA can be tested from the mother's blood during pregnancy as early as 8 weeks of the pregnancy, a paternity test can be done as well as a determination of the fetus' sex.
+This can test the maternal blood for the fetal DNA (NIPP=Noninvasive prenatal paternity test) and can compare it to the father's DNA to establish paternity.

 Amniocentesis is another option to test paternity though it's invasive with increased risks.
 The amniotic fluid can only be tested in the second trimester.